DarkMarmot/lain/README.md

 ### Class: Packet

-Something about the Data class.
+All writes made against `Data` instances are stored and/or emitted as both a `Packet` envelope and the original value of the write message itself (the 'msg' property in the `Packet`).
+The full `Packet` can be inspected using the `Data.peek` method.
+It is also sent as the second argument of all subscription callbacks.

 #### Properties

 * `msg` Message content written to a `Data` instance.
 * `topic` Subscription topic that created the packet (the default is `null`).
-* `source` Name of the `Data` instance that created the packet.
+* `source` Name of the `Data` instance that stored or emitted the packet.
 * `timestamp` Date.now() when created.